 Pain in your quadriceps can literally stop you in your tracks.
-Although quadriceps pain most often results from a simple overuse or sports injury, it can sometimes indicate a serious underlying medical condition.
-MayoClinic.com advises seeing your doctor if you have a cramping or "charley horse" sensations along with a leg that is reddened, swollen and warm to the touch.
+These muscles are located at the front of your thighs and pain in them can indicate overuse or sports injury.
+In rare cases pain in the quads can be due to a serious underlying medical condition.
+See your doctor if you have cramping or "charley horse" sensations along with a leg that is reddened, swollen and warm to the touch.

 Quadriceps tendonitis is the inflammation of the tendon that connects the quadriceps muscles to the knee and is common among active people.
-Symptoms include aching or burning pain, particularly when you move the knee, swelling around the knee where the quadriceps muscle attaches, and stiffness.
-According to Itendonitis, quadriceps tendonitis should be treated by resting from the activity that caused it and icing the affected area.
+Symptoms include aching or burning pain -- particularly when you move the knee -- swelling around the knee where the quadriceps muscle attaches, and stiffness.
+Treat quadriceps tendonitis by resting from the activity that caused it and icing the affected area.

 Severe claudication can cause bluish toes that are cold to the touch; you also might develop sores.
 Your doctor can diagnose claudication by checking the blood pressure in your ankles and arms; sometimes, ultrasound and MRI are used.
 Claudication is treated with aspirin, statin drugs and anticoagulants.
 Surgery is sometimes required.

 Read More: Stretches for Tight Quads

 Delayed Onset Muscle Soreness

 Simple muscle soreness can strike several days after a taxing workout.
 If you did a heavy lifting session that isolated the quads with lots of squats and extensions, you may not feel the soreness and pain for as long as 72 post workout.
 Another cause of seriously sore quads is repetitive eccentric, or lengthening, contractions of these muscles.
 A downhill run or hike could be the culprit.